nunchistudio/hashibox/documentation/waypoint.md

 Since we already have a running Nomad cluster, adding Waypoint to HashiBox is pretty straightforward.

-By running the following command, you install a Waypoint *server* and *runner* on the Nomad client in the `us-west-1` datacenter, and also register Waypoint services in Consul:
+By running the following command, you install a Waypoint *server* on the Nomad client in the `us-west-1` datacenter, and register related services in Consul:

 ```bash
 $ export NOMAD_ADDR=http://192.168.60.10:4646